Book Character Name Ideas: 90+ Names by Genre

 Vivienne Hartley

-Elegant and warm, this name pairs French sophistication with an English surname suggesting matters of the heart.
-Perfect for a headstrong heroine who refuses to marry for convenience and insists on love
+Elegant and warm, this name pairs French style with an English surname tied to matters of the heart.
+It suits a headstrong heroine who refuses to marry for convenience

 - 3